Skitter: I... I'm gonna die in space.

 River: The human body can be drained of blood in 8.6 seconds given adequate vacuuming systems.Mal: See, morbid and creepifying, I got no problem with.
 Long as she does it quiet-like.

 River: You think we're all going to run out of air, then we'll all suffocate.
 That's not going to happen.[Book starts to smile]River: We'll freeze to death first.

 - River again when "comforting" Book in Out Of Gas.

 [Book stops smiling]

-- Foxtrot: Andy tells Roger one in order to keep him up all night, thereby keeping him from snoring.
+- FoxTrot: Andy tells Roger one in five men die of prostate cancer in order to keep him up all night, thereby keeping him from snoring.